-Don’t let the plummeting mercury fool you: winter still has plenty of sunshine.
+Don’t let the plummeting mercury fool you: winter still has plenty of sunshine to offer.
 It just isn’t very warm.

-Your eyes should be shielded from UV rays whatever the season, and a pair of classic sunglasses will easily carry you into the blessed summertime.
-Opt for time-proven shapes – aviators, Wayfarers, Clubmasters or softly-rounded lenses – in darker colours to ensure a smooth and much-anticipated transition to the warmer months.
+Your eyes should be shielded from UV rays whatever the season, but trend-led sunglasses (and yes that includes shutter shades, in case you’re still yet to bin them) can look out of place alongside a coat.
+Opt for time-proven shapes – aviators, Wayfarers, Clubmasters – in darker colours to ensure a smooth and much-anticipated transition to the warmer months.